Tag: emissions

 • Carbon emission reducing snacks

-What snacks should you eat if you want to reduce your carbon footprint?
-Professor Brindle’s book ‘Food and climate change without the hot air’ analyses typical snacks we eat and suggest ways we can make small changes in our snacks to change our footprint.
-Chocolate Chocolate bars will vary in their carbon emissions depending on…
+Carbon emission reducing snacks What snacks should you eat if you want to reduce your carbon footprint?
+Professor Bridle’s book ‘Food and climate change without the hot air’ analyses typical snacks we eat and suggest ways we can make small changes in our snacks to change our footprint.
+Chocolate Chocolate bars will vary in their…

 • A diet that is suitable for a net zero world is quite different from a typical diet people eat today.
 Today’s diet is meat rich, with more saturated fat, sugar and salt than we should be consuming.
 In the UK alone, poor diet accounts for 13% of deaths as it causes diabetes, cancer, high blood…